google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 ![center](res/roc_curve.png)

 <!--
 Another curve used to visualize model quality is the ROC curve.
-ROC curve plots True Positive Rate (TPR, or recall) against False Positive Rate for various threshold values.
+ROC curve plots True Positive Rate (TPR, or recall) against False Positive Rate (FPR) for various threshold values.
 FPR is (1 - the true negative rate).

 The next slides will detail what these values are.